-Obama vows health website fix, says some rates may riseOctober 30th, 2013 in Health /
+Obama vows health website fix, says some rates may riseOctober 30, 2013 by Michael Mathes in Medicine & Health / Health

 President Barack Obama took the heat Wednesday for his health reforms' bungled rollout, and acknowledged perhaps for the first time that some Americans will pay more for coverage under Obamacare.